 PSR grants complement but are distinct from other Neilsen Foundation portfolios.
-For example, requests to provide adaptive technology to clients with SCI or to enhance services for rehabilitative or transitional programs for people with SCI would fall under the CO&I portfolio.
-A study to explore novel interventions aimed at improving neurologic function after SCI would be more appropriate for the SCIRTS portfolio.
-In comparison, a study that examines the impact of a community intervention for those living with SCI on people's outlook or overall participation, or as a potential boon or burden to their caregivers, would be well-suited to this PSR grant competition.
+For example, programmatic requests to provide adaptive technology or to enhance services for rehabilitative or transitional programs for people with SCI would fall under the CO&I portfolio.
+Studies to explore interventions to improve neurologic function are more appropriate for the SCIRTS portfolio.